Sinch .NET SDK for Verification

 Verification.Verification endpoint category

-The Verification.Verification category of the .NET SDK corresponds corresponds to the verifications endpoint.
+The Verification.Verification category of the .NET SDK corresponds corresponds to the verifications start endpoint.
 The mapping between the API operations and corresponding .NET methods are described below:

 API operationSDK method